LesleyLai/blog/contents/blog/judgements_and_inference_rules/en.md

 <aside style="margin-top: -60px;">

-If you consider the *implementation details* such as the mutation of registers and stack memory, then there is really no pure function, but that does not help with our discussion.
+If you consider the *implementation details* such as the mutation of registers and stack memory, then there is no pure function, although that does not help with our discussion.
 A certain level of abstraction not only helps you, but also the compilers to optimize for pure functions.